Seminar Experimental Economics Winter Term 2013/14

 Please make sure that your research question clearly relates to the existing experimental literature (see also point 2 below).
 Many students start from too ambitious, too complicated problems.
 We can't do this in the available time.

-- Once you have a candidate for a research question, please think about the following questions:
+- Once you have a candidate for a research question, the following tests help you to assess the potential of your question:

 - What do we know about answers to your question?